-This paper has given details of the performance of the ERS-2 SAR over a 13 year period by consideration of quality assessment and radiometric calibration using the ESA transponders, the Amazon rainforest and two ERS ground receiving stations together with other aspects of the ERS-2 SAR and its products.
-Results presented show that the SAR worked well with excellent quality assessment and radiometric calibration results, although some products acquired during the Extra Backup Mode (the first half of 2001) have poor image quality due to degraded satellite attitude performance (these products have not been It has been shown that a distributed to users). consequence of the decrease in SAR transmitter pulse power at the rate of 0.66dB per year between launch and the end of 2000 and then 0.82dB per year until February 2003 has been a corresponding increase in the noise equivalent radar cross-section.
-Following the changes in the ERS-2 SAR gain at the end of February 2003, the NE $\sigma^{\circ}$ was estimated to be -19.0dB in late 2008.
+This paper has given details of the performance of the ERS-2 SAR over a 12 year period by consideration of quality assessment and radiometric calibration using the ESA transponders, the Amazon rainforest and two ERS ground receiving stations together with other aspects of the ERS-2 SAR and its products.
+Results presented show that the SAR worked well with excellent quality assessment and radiometric calibration results, although some products acquired during the Extra Backup Mode (the first half of 2001) have poor image quality due to degraded satellite attitude performance (these products have not been distributed to users).
+It has been shown that a consequence of the decrease in SAR transmitter pulse power at the rate of 0.66dB per year between launch and the end of 2000 and then 0.82dB per year until February 2003 has been a corresponding increase in the noise equivalent radar cross-section.
+Following the changes in the ERS-2 SAR gain at the end of February 2003, the NE σ^{o} was estimated to be -21dB in early 2007.
 Image localisation using the ESA transponders has been measured to be an excellent 25.5m.
-A recent development has been the evolution of the generation of ERS SAR products from the VMP to the PGS-ERS processor.
-The change of VMP to the PGS-ERS processor in late 2006 has meant that ERS SAR products are now harmonised with the specification of Envisat ASAR products.
-Finally a SWST anomaly has been discussed which was corrected on the 24th November 2008.
+A recent development has been the evolution of the generation of ERS SAR products from the VMP to the PGS-ERS The change of processor has, more importantly, meant that ERS SAR products are now harmonised with the specification of Envisat ASAR products.